-Ensto provides solutions to help California electrical distribution networks prevent wildfires.
+Ensto provides solutions to help Californian electrical distribution networks prevent wildfires.

 “Part of the greatest engineering achievement of the twentieth century” is how the United States’ National Academy of Engineering has referred to the US power grid.
 But what was once state-of-the-art is now in dire need of upgrades.

 In its 2017 Infrastructure Report Card, the American Society of Civil Engineers awarded the American infrastructure the grade of D+.